finagolfin/swift-android-sdk/README.md

-Next, apply some patches to the Swift source, `swift-android-release.patch` from this repo, which has build configuration tweaks specific to building this Android SDK, and two patches from it that have been submitted upstream:
+Next, apply some patches to the Swift source, `swift-android-release.patch` from this repo, which has build configuration tweaks specific to building this Android SDK, and two patches that have been merged into trunk upstream:
 ```
 git apply swift-android-release.patch
 wget -q https://patch-diff.githubusercontent.com/raw/apple/swift/pull/40633.diff